Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 2. How close are neighborhoods to achieving the 30% goal?

-3. How does tree canopy change vary by demographic?
+3. How does tree canopy change vary by demographic context?

-4. How do current patterns of tree canopy coverage and loss reflect disinvestment as a result of redlining and older planning practices?
+4. How do current patterns of tree canopy change reflect disinvestment as a result of redlining and older planning practices?

-5. What other factors are associated with the tree canopy?
+5. What other factors are associated with tree canopy change?
 </div>

 ## What does Philadelphia's tree canopy look like today?